SMFSW/sarmfsw/README.md

 ## Documentation

-Doxygen generated documentation can be found in "sarmfsw_vXXX.pdf"
+Doxygen doc can be generated using "Doxyfile"

 See [generated documentation](https://smfsw.github.io/sarmfsw/)